Dropineth/dropinton/README.md

 ## Overview

 Dropin is a decentralized application (DApp) leveraging blockchain technology, designed to engage users in sustainable practices through gamified lotteries and environmental impact.
-Dropin allows users to participate in a lottery system, where funds are allocated to real-world reforestation initiatives, like the UN’s Great Green Wall, through the sale of NFTs that represent various environmental assets.
+Dropin allows users to participate in a lottery system, where funds are allocated to real-world reforestation initiatives, like the UN’s Great Green Wall and AFR100, through the sale of NFTs that represent various environmental assets.

 ### Key Features